Updated: a day ago

 Forget about the arguments that the 6.5x55 is better than both the 260 and Creedmoor - and the 6.5x57 is better than the Swede, and the 6.5x58 Portuguese is better than 6.5x57, and so on.
 Defining "better" by splitting hairs is an energy wasting infatuation with bickering - with paralyses by undending analyses as the only outcome.

 In practice they are all the same.
-Once the bullet is flying (in fact even from one inch outside the case mouth where the maximum chamber pressure had been reached, the geometry of the combustion chamber of that gas generator that had spitted it out has nothing to do with its performance through the air or on the animal you are shooting at.
-At impact it is only him and his designed ability to withstand the heat release into the matter he is made of during a sustained but exceedingly brief impulse on the low shoulder of the animal.
-That thermal heat released is by the kinetic energy it had carried and which must be translated into another form of heat as the kineses came to an end.
+Once the bullet is flying (in fact even from one inch outside the case mouth where the maximum chamber pressure had been reached, the geometry of the combustion chamber (the case) that had spitted it out has nothing to do with its performance through the air or on the animal you are shooting at.
+At impact it is only him and his designed ability to withstand the heat release into the material he is made of during a sustained but exceedingly brief impulse on the low shoulder of the animal.
+That thermal heat released is by the kinetic energy it had carried and which must be translated into raw heat as the kineses comes to an end.

 No matter the distance you shoot your mule deer at - the bullet from a 6.5mm Creedmoor impacts a deer the same as would a 6.5x57 Mauser had the deer been standing 12 yards further:

 If the deer was another two yards closer a 6.5x55 bullet would impact like the 6.5x57 did that two yards further.